syncfusion/blazor-docs/src/charts/range-selector/data.md

+---
+title: " Types of data in Blazor Range Selector component | Syncfusion "

+component: "Range Selector"

+description: "Learn here all about different types of data for Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+---

 <!-- markdownlint-disable MD036 -->

-# Types of data
+# Types of data in Range Selector (SfRangeNavigator)

 ## Numeric

-Numeric scale is used to represent the numeric values of data in a range navigator.
-By default, the [`ValueType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_DrawType) of a range navigator is `Double`.
+The numeric scale is used to represent the numeric values of data in a Range Selector.
+By default, the [`ValueType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_ValueType) of a Range Selector is **Double**.

 {% aspTab template="range-navigator/data/double", sourceFiles="double.razor" %}